petitnau/algorand-vaults/README.md

 ## Finalizing a request

-To call the finalize function, a pay transaction from the escrow account to the previously declared receiving account, of the previously declared amount must be sent, together with an application call with the string "finalize" as a parameter.
+To call the `finalize` function, a pay transaction from the escrow account to the previously declared receiving account anf of the declared amount must be sent, together with an application call with the string "finalize" as a parameter.

 ```bash
 goal clerk send --from-program="vault_escrow.teal" --to="{WITHDRAW-RECEIVER}" --amount={WITHDRAW-AMOUNT} --fee 0 --out=txn1.tx